ArthurDeleu/British-Bulletin-Bias/_collections/_columns1/2-scope.markdown

 An extra advantage of the UK as a country of research is the fact that the country has a state-owned news source, the BBC.
 Findings on neutrality could be remarkably more interesting taking this into account, since one would expect a public service company to be especially truthful and impartial.

 Previously done research in the domain of news neutrality gives a baseline to which results can be compared to.
-In a survey by YouGov in 2017, 2040 people were asked to label newspapers based on how left or rightwing they appear them to be.
+In a survey by YouGov<sup>2</sup> in 2017, 2040 people were asked to label newspapers based on how left or rightwing they appear them to be.
 Some of these newspapers coincide with the ones in our research.

 A look into this data, gives a first impression on how left- or right-wing certain papers appear to be.